dubeyji0110/instagram-clone/README.md

-# Getting Started with Create React App
+# Getting Started with Instagram Clone

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Instagram Clone developed by [Devansh Dubey](https://github.com/dubyeji0110) using ReactJS and deployed on firebase.